euroscipy/euroscipy_proceedings/papers/fabrice_salvaire/fabrice_salvaire.rst

 where :math:`[x_{inf},x_{sup}]\times[y_{inf},y_{sup}]` is the viewport interval and :math:`(x_s,y_s)` is a coordinate in the slide frame.

+OpenGL represents fragment colour by a normalised float in the range :math:`[0,1]` and values which are outside this range are clamped.
+Thus to transform our 16-bit pixel intensity we have to use this
+formulae:

 .. math::
    :label: normalised luminance

    % _\text{normalised
    \hat{l} = \frac{l - I_{inf}}{I_{sup} - I_{inf}}

+where :math:`0 <= I_{inf} < I_{sup} < 2^{16}`.
+This normalisation could be used to perform an image
+contrast by adjusting the values of :math:`I_{inf}` and :math:`I_{sup}`.

+The fact OpenGL supports the unsigned 16-bit data type for texture permits to load the raw data directly in the fragment shader without information loss.
+According to the configuration of OpenGL, the RAMDAC of the video adapter will convert the normalised floats to an unsigned 8-bit intensity for a standard monitor or to 10-bit for high resolution monitor like DICOM compliant models.

+As soons as we have converted our pixel intensities to float, we could apply some image processing treatments like a gamma correction.

+In the previous paragraphs, we told we could load in a texture up to four colours using RGBA textures.
+Since monitors can only render three colour components (RGB), we must transform a four components colour space to a three components colour space using a *mixer matrix*.
+This computation could be easily extended to any number of colours using more than one texture.
+The mixer matrix coefficients should be choose so as to respect the normalised float range.

+Another important feature of the slide viewer is to permit to the user to select which colours will be displayed on the screen.
+This feature is easily implemented using a diagonal matrix so called *status matrix* with zero or one depending of the colour status.

+We can now write the matrix computation for the rendering of up to fours colours:

 .. math::
    :label: texture fragment shader